fxamacker/ccf_draft/ccf_specs.md

 Some requirements defined in this document are explicitly specified as optional.

-It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g., events).
-For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."
+It is outside the scope of this document to specify individual CCF-based protocols (e.g., events).
+For example, CCF-based protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."

-This document does not specify how to encode version numbers of CCF itself, CCF-based formats, or CCF-based protocols.
-CCF-based formats and protocols can specify an encoding that uses CalVer, SemVer, sequence-based versioning, any other versioning, or no versioning.
-Some CCF-based formats or protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.
+This document does not specify how to encode version numbers of CCF itself or CCF-based protocols.
+CCF-based protocols can specify an encoding that uses CalVer, SemVer, sequence-based versioning, any other versioning, or no versioning.
+Some CCF-based protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.

 ## Introduction